vking34/awesome-kubernetes/deployment/README.md

 - Annotations can not be used in queries, they are just to provide additional information

 - Think of information about license, maintainer and more

+## History

+- Major changes cause the deployment to create a new ReplicaSet that uses the new properties

+- The old ReplicaSet is still kept, but the number of pods will be set to 0

+- This makes it easy to undo a change

+- `kubectl rollout history` will show the rollout history of specific deployment, which can easily be reverted as well

+## Rolling Update

+- It is the task of deployment to ensure that sufficient number of pods are running at all times

+- So when making a change, this change is applied as rolling update: the changed version is deployed and after that has been confirmed as successful, the old version is taken offile

+- You can use `kubectl rollout history` to get details about recent transactions

+- Use `kubectl rollout undo` to undo a previous change

+- When a Deployment changes, pods are immediately updated according to the update strategy:
+    - Recreate: all pods are killed and new pods are created.
+This will load to temporary unavailibility (downtime).
+Useful if you cannot simultaneously run different versions of an app

+    - RollingUpdate: updates pods one at a time to guarantee availability of the app.
+This the preferred approach and you can further tune its behaivor

+- The RollingUpdate options are used to guarantee a certain minimal and maximal amount of pods to be always available:
+    - `maxUnavailable`: determines the maximum number of pods that are upgraded at the same time

+    - `maxSurge`: the number of pods that can run beyond the desired number of pods as specified in a replica to guarantee minial vailability